Pariasrz/N-Puzzle-solver-with-Search-Algorithms/README.md

 ## Input

-The initial state of puzzle would be a list like below:
+First n should be entered and then the initial state of puzzle would be a list of numbers from 0 to (n*n)-1.
+An example of 8-puzzle with n = 3 is:

 ```
  initial_state = [1, 8, 2, 0, 4, 3, 7, 6, 5]
  ```

+ Note that if you want to work with n > 3, goal should be changed in State class.

  ## Output